kubermatic/docs/content/kubelb/main/tutorials/ingress/_index.en.md

                   fieldPath: metadata.namespace
 ```

 This will create an Ingress resource, a service and a deployment.
 KubeLB CCM will create a service of type `NodePort` against your service to ensure connectivity from the management cluster.
-Note that the class for ingress is `kubelb`, this is requried for KubeLB to manage the Ingress resources.
+Note that the class for ingress is `kubelb`, this is required for KubeLB to manage the Ingress resources.
 This behavior can be changed however by following the [Ingress configuration](#configurations).

 ### Configurations